zenangst/Spots/README.md

 pod 'Spots'
 ```

 If you want to enable live editing for you debug target.
-Add the following to your Podfile
+Add the following to your Podfile:

 ```ruby
 target 'YOUR TARGET HERE' do